MJ141592/WhatsappControls/README.md

-# WhatsApp Controls (slim)
+## WhatsApp Controls — Auto‑signup

-Automates WhatsApp Web with Selenium and plugs into Anthropic to help reply to chats and maintain simple signup lists.

-Important notes
-- This codebase was largely vibe‑coded with supervision and subsequent edits.
-It currently has bugs and very messy code, but works for me using Anthropic's API for answering messages automatically, and automatically signing up for an event in a certain groupchat.

-What’s included
-- WhatsApp Web automation: open chat, read recent messages, send replies
-- Auto‑reply loops: reply live to incoming messages with LLM context (last 30 msgs)
-- Auto‑signup helper: watches a numbered list and adds your name when conditions are met
+Automate sign‑ups in a WhatsApp group by watching a numbered list and inserting your name automatically.
-- Config via .env (Pydantic): Anthropic key, Chrome profile path, your signup display name

-Quick start
-1) Requirements
+## Requirements
 - Python 3.9+
-- Google Chrome + matching ChromeDriver
+- Google Chrome and a matching ChromeDriver (ensure Chrome is logged in with WhatsApp Web)

-2) Install
+## Install
 ```bash
 git clone https://github.com/MJ141592/WhatsappControls.git
 cd WhatsappControls